mumbleskates/bilrost/README.md

   zag encoding") are omitted.
 There are no "gotcha" integer types whose negative values always take up the maximum amount of space.
 * Enumerations are unsigned `u32`-typed, not `i32`.
+* Narrow integral types that encode as a varint field, such as `i32` and `bool`, are checked and will cause decoding to err if their encoded range is overflowed rather than coercing to a valid value (such as any nonzero value becoming `true` in a `bool` field, or `u64::MAX` silently coercing to `u32::MAX`).

 Compared to other Protocol Buffers implementations, `bilrost`